gepd/Deviot/README.md

 ## - Languages
 Deviot is available in **English**, **Spanish**, **French**, **Korean**(Incomplete), **Chinese**(Incomplete)

-If you want to contribute and translate it to your language use [this template](https://github.com/gepd/Deviot/blob/master/Languages/preset.txt) or any other language file as reference.
+If you want to contribute and translate it to your language use [this template](https://github.com/gepd/Deviot/blob/master/Languages/en.lang) or any other language file as reference. ([Languages availables](https://github.com/gepd/Deviot/tree/master/Languages))

 You should let the `msgid` as is, and paste your translated string in `msgstr`.
 When you finish it **pull a request** with the new file.
 The file should be called in the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) format (two letters) and with the extension `.lang`